MyPureCloud/terraform-provider-genesyscloud/docs/resources/telephony_providers_edges_phonebasesettings.md

 Optional:

-- `line_meta_base_id` (String) lineMetaBaseId is computed by the provider based on the phoneBaseSettings using the phoneBaseSetting's template
 - `station_persistent_enabled` (Boolean) The station_persistent_enabled attribute in the line's property
 - `station_persistent_timeout` (Number) The station_persistent_timeout attribute in the line's property

+Read-Only:

+- `line_meta_base_id` (String) lineMetaBaseId is computed by the provider based on the phoneBaseSettings using the phoneBaseSetting's template